afontainec/chinchay-docs/docs/collaborate/README.md

   └── test
 ```

 There are more files and directories but this is the "main skeleton".
-Lets dig into each directory:
+Let's dig into each directory:

 ### chinchapp